Ex-UFC Fighter Melvin Guillard Allegedly ‘Choked Out His Mistress’ And Knocked A Bar Patron Out

-Former UFC fighter Melvin “The Young Assassin” Guillard allegedly “choked out his mistress,” according to reports at TMZ, and then decked a bar patron in an altercation, apparently knocking him out cold.
+Former UFC fighter Melvin “The Young Assassin” Guillard allegedly “choked out his mistress,” according to reports at TMZ, and then months later decked a bar patron in an altercation, apparently knocking him out cold.
 While the two incidents were unrelated, aside from Guillard’s participation in them, they did intertwine on September 10, when he presented himself for a hearing in Colorado.
-His last UFC fight took place in 2014, and since then his career has been a bit erratic, bouncing from one outfit to another, and even trying bare-knuckles boxing at one point.

 In April, Guillard was arrested for assaulting his mistress.
 According to Bleacher Report, the attack was caused by his mistress asking him when he was going to leave his wife and begin living with her.
 She alleged that she was scared he might kill her, and she suffered injuries to her face and neck from his alleged choking of her multiple times.
 He was arrested for domestic violence, second degree assault, and strangulation.